Skjoldrun/StandUpMate/README.md

 This is a C# WPF Tool to remind the user to change his stance from sitting to standing and vice versa.

+I have built this for my office time to not sit all day, but to change my desk for standing while working and get the blood flowing again.

 # Build and Test